-- Grades 3-8 Math: - Calculators are only allowed as an approved accommodation for students on an IEP/ 504 Plan and only a basic four-function calculator with square root and percent. - Grade 8 Science, Biology I, Algebra I and Geometry (All Students): - Scientific Calculators meeting general requirements may be used on all sections. - ➤ Algebra II {All Students}: - Graphing Calculators meeting general requirements may be used on all sections.
+- Grades 3-5 Math: - Calculators are only allowed as an approved accommodation for students on an IEP/ 504 Plan and only a basic four-function calculator with square root and percent may be used. - ➤ Grades 6-7 Math: - o All Students: Basic four-function calculator with square root and percent. - Grade 8 Math and Science: - o All Students: Scientific Calculators meeting general requirements. - Grade 10 Math and Science: - All Students: Graphing Calculators and/or scientific calculators meeting general requirements.